ripple-alpha/ripple-alpha-lib/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-amount | [value](#value) | Amount of XRP for sender to set aside in this channel. destination | [address](#address) | Address to receive XRP claims against this channel. settleDelay | number | Amount of seconds the source address must wait before closing the channel if it has unclaimed XRP. publicKey | string | Public key of the key pair the source may use to sign claims against this channel. cancelAfter | date-time string | *Optional* Time when this channel expires.
+amount | [value](#value) | Amount of XLA for sender to set aside in this channel. destination | [address](#address) | Address to receive XLA claims against this channel. settleDelay | number | Amount of seconds the source address must wait before closing the channel if it has unclaimed XLA. publicKey | string | Public key of the key pair the source may use to sign claims against this channel. cancelAfter | date-time string | *Optional* Time when this channel expires.
 This expiration cannot be changed after creating the channel. destinationTag | integer | *Optional* Destination tag.